fcat97/QuranApi/README.md

 }
 ```

-More Advance uses is implemented in App..
-Explore it...
+A fully functional app source is included in this repo.
+For more detail see the [How to](wiki/howTo.md)

 >